yosi-dediashvili/SubiT/design/classes.md

-In order to help in the ranking process, the version will have a property named **is_certain_match** that specify whether or not that version matches the version that is inside the Input object completely or not (Each provider will have use its own logic to determine that).
+In order to help in the ranking process, the version will have a property named **is_certain_match** that specify whether or not that version matches the version that is inside the Input object completely or not (Each provider will have its own logic to determine that).

 Lastly, any other attribute that the provider will need to store under the version instance will be inserted into the attributes dictionary.